atbcb/usab-uswds/_ada-guides/chapter-4-accessible-routes.md

 [[§403.5]({{ site.baseurl }}/ada/#ada-403_5)]

-The minimum 36" continuous clear width of accessible routes can reduce to 32" at points, such as doorways, for a maximum distance of 24".
+The minimum 36&Prime; continuous clear width of accessible routes can reduce to 32&Prime; at points, such as doorways, for a maximum distance of 24&Prime;.
 Greater clearance is required for 180 degree turns around narrow obstructions and for wheelchair turning space.
 The minimum clearance cannot be reduced by any elements, including handrails or protruding objects.

-![Plan view or route shown to be 36" wide min. with areas that are 32" wide min. that are 24" long max. and separated by 48" min.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4ar24.jpg){: .img-large}
+![Plan view or route shown to be 36 inches wide minimum with areas that are 32 inches wide minimum that are 24 inches long maximum and separated by 48 inches minimum]({{ site.baseurl }}{{ page.image-directory }}chapter4/4ar24.jpg){: .img-large}

 #### 180 Turns Around Obstructions

-Additional clearance is required at 180 degree turns around an element that is less than 48" wide.
-The clear width must be at least 48" at the turn and 42" minimum approaching the turn (unless the clear width at the turn is 60" minimum).
+Additional clearance is required at 180 degree turns around an element that is less than 48&Prime; wide.
+The clear width must be at least 48&Prime; at the turn and 42&Prime; minimum approaching the turn (unless the clear width at the turn is 60&Prime; minimum).

 ![Two alternative plan views are shown of an accessible route that has a 180 degree turn about an object less than 48 inches wide.
 In one figure,